milkmansson/project-clock/README.md

 - Implement [HUSB238](https://github.com/milkmansson/toit-husb238) - USB-C PD
   trigger to try and get the best wattage out of the available power supplies.
-  Use information from the device to take action to prevent LED power draw from browning out the whole system if/when insufficient power is available.
+  Use information from the device to take action to prevent LED power draw from browning out the whole system if/when a non-PD capable charger (or simply, insufficient power) is available.
 - Implement [47L16](https://github.com/milkmansson/toit-eeram) flash-backed
-  EERAM chip to save information and other settings, to be persistent across reboots without causing wear on ESP32 onboard flash.
+  EERAM chip to save information and other settings, to be persistent across reboots.
+This would be more easily possible using Toit storage [Buckets] (https://libs.toit.io/system/storage/library-summary) but I was worried about causing wear on ESP32 onboard flash, and had some of these available from another project.
 - Implement two [PWM](https://docs.toit.io/tutorials/hardware/pwm-led) drivers
   to control the CCT strip.
 Implement a [library] to perform basic control of white balance, and include gamma correction.